Webinar

 • Respiratory failure and respiratory support

-• To describe the key symptoms that may occur at the end of life
+• Describe the key symptoms that may occur at the end of life

-• To discuss where pharmacy professionals can support patients and families to ensure that they have access to the right medicines in their preferred place of care and death.
+• Discuss where pharmacy professionals can support patients and families to ensure that they have access to the right medicines in their preferred place of care and death.

-Reservation will close at midnight on 21 August 2025, or earlier if maximum capacity is reached.
-Should this course not reach its minimum number, the UKCPA reserves the right to cancel the event.
+Reservation will close at midnight on Wednesday 31 December 2025, or earlier if maximum capacity is reached.
+This course is extremely popular so early reservation is advised.
+However, should this course not reach its minimum number, the UKCPA reserves the right to cancel the event.

 Additional support